-Partnerships are a great way forward to enable decarbonization of the gas sector.
-ENTSOG’s Members (TSOs) are engaging in new partnerships and initiatives such as the Green Gas Initiative, Gas for Climate initiative and are active via the European Power to Gas Platform, to name a few examples.
-Our TSOs are actively working together as well as with various private stakeholders on projects aimed to offer sustainable solutions for the gas sector and of the whole EU economy.
-Please have a look at some of the examples below.
+Partnerships are a great way forward to enable decarbonisation of the gas sector.
+ENTSOG’s Members - the gas TSOs - are engaging in new partnerships and initiatives and are actively working together with various private stakeholders on projects aimed to offer sustainable solutions for the gas sector and of the whole EU economy.
+The Gas for Climate Initiative is one example of one such partnership group.

 In the H2-suitability of steels project , materials that are currently used in Germany for the transport of natural gas are to be examined for their suitability for hydrogen.
 Random fracture mechanical tests should be carried out to check the steels used.
 The determined characteristic values are compared with the results on which the American regulations ASME 31.12 are based.
 The transferability of the ASME standard to the steels used in Germany is then validated.
 In partnership with Materials Testing Office (MPA) Stuttgar, DVGW